Filing requirements

 The reduction is 50% for (R613-63 CPI together with Order of April 24, 2008 on official fees for procedures collected by the INPI, Art 2):

-- the filing official fee;
+• the filing fee;

-- the search official fee:
+• the search fee:

-- unless the application is a foreign priority application accompanied by a search report recognized as « equivalent » by the INPI Director General.
+• unless the application is a foreign priority application accompanied by a search report recognized as « equivalent » by the INPI Director General.

 In my opinion, the date/signature requirements are ultra vires: only the INPI Examination Guidelines mention them, and I do not see how the INPI could refuse a written declaration that does not meet these criteria.
 I have even heard that the INPI would request the original document… any legal basis to point me to?